IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 First, to access the `Domain` types so that we can configure our Template correctly, we must install metadata from the `Intent.Modelers.Domain` Module into our Module Builder.

-1. Open the `MyModules.Entities` Application.
+1. Open the `MyModules` Application.
 2. Navigate to the `Modules` tab.
-3. Ensure that the `https://intentarchitect.com/` repository is selected.
+3. Ensure that the `All` option in the repository drop-down is selected.
 4. Search for the `Intent.Modelers.Domain` Module.
 5. In the Module details pane, expand the `Options` and check the `Install metadata only` checkbox.

     > [!NOTE]
-    > By selecting the `Install Metadata only` option, Intent Architect will not install the Designer but a Software Factory Execution minimized in the background might trigger upon installation (which can be safely ignored for now).
+    > By selecting the `Install Metadata only` option, Intent Architect will not install the Designer.
 This feature is typically used in the Module Builder.
+    >
+    > [!NOTE]
+    > A Software Factory Execution minimized in the background might trigger upon installation (which can be safely ignored for now).
 6. Click `Install` to install the Module.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/modules-install-domain-metadata-only.mp4"></video></p>